 What is the Shire of Glenn Linn?

 The Shire of Glenn Linn is a branch of the Society for Creative Anachronism, Inc. (SCA).
-Glenn Linn was established in February of 1989 by a group of medieval enthusiasts.
+Glenn Linn was established in the Fall of 1988 by a group of gamers and medieval enthusiasts.
 The Shire resides within the Kingdom of the East.

 What is the SCA?